The Faculty of Pharmacy

 Research activities cover all aspects of drug development and drug use, offering tremendous training opportunities for the would-be researchers in this dynamic field.

-The research activities at the Faculty can be summarized under three broad axes: medication and population health, therapeutic targets and pharmacotherapy and drug formulation and analysis.
+The research activities at the Faculty can be summarized under four broad axes: medication and population health, discovery and validation of therapeutic targets, pharmacometrics and pharmacotherapy, and drug formulation and analysis.

 Medication and population health

 Research projects in this sector look at medication use with approaches taken from pharmacoepidemiology, pharmacoeconomics, social sciences and public health.
 To know more about the specific expertise of our professors working in that field, you may consult their page.

 Research projects in this sector aim at understanding the effects of medications at the molecular, cellular, animal or human level.
 It also includes studies in pharmacokinetics, pharmacogenomics and pharmacometrics.
 To know more about the specific expertise of our professors working in that field, you may consult their page.